canonical/github-runner-operator/src-docs/lxd.py.md

 # <kbd>module</kbd> `lxd.py`
 Low-level LXD client interface.

-The LxdClient class offer a low-level interface isolate the underlying implementation of LXD.
+The LxdClient class offers a low-level interface to isolate the underlying  implementation of LXD.